The MultiBit HD Team

-Due to the number of downloads of MultiBit now gets we cannot answer every support query personally.
+Due to the number of downloads MultiBit HD gets we cannot answer every support query personally.

-Please use the dedicated Help section if you encounter a problem with MultiBit.
+Please use the dedicated Help section if you encounter a problem.

 Of course there are many other people interested in Bitcoin, and many people have asked us where they can go in order to learn more about Bitcoin.
 We present a short list below.

 - Getting started for merchants

 - Getting started for developers

 - Got a question?

 - Bitcoin talk